Ultrafast genome-wide gene expression analysis. Try RNA-Seq now. Learn More

 03

-Resuspend and lyse cells in Zymo DNA/RNA Shield.
+Resuspend and lyse cells in Zymo DNA/RNA Shield™

-If the lysed cell solution appears highly viscous, vortex it vigorously for about 30s to shear chromosomal DNA.
+• If the lysed cell solution appears highly viscous, vortex it vigorously for up to 2 minutes to shear chromosomal DNA.
+See above for important considerations on sample viscosity.

 04